-CP IPA Allocations and Catches for 2017
+CP IPA Allocations and Catches for 2018

-Table 1 shows the CP IPA 2017 "day-one" allocations of pollock and Chinook salmon PSC by vessel for 2017 A- and B-seasons.
-Table 2 shows transfers of pollock and Chinook between CP IPA vessels in 2017.
-Table 3 shows 2017 CP IPA pollock catch and Chinook PSC by season and vessel.
+Table 1 shows the CP IPA 2018 "day-one" allocations of pollock and Chinook salmon PSC by vessel for 2018 A- and B-seasons.
+Table 2 shows transfers of pollock and Chinook between CP IPA vessels in 2018.
+The allocations of Ocean Peace pollock have already been allocated to PCC vessels in Table 1, however, the breakdown of transfers is still included in Table 2.
+The performance standard allocation of Chinook salmon to the AFA CP sector is an annual threshold amount, but for the purposes of Table 1, has been divided 80% to the A-season and 20% to the B-season.
+Table 3 shows 2018 CP IPA pollock catch and Chinook PSC by season and vessel.
 Vessel bycatch performance is shown by season because the Chinook bycatch environment is different during the A-and B-seasons.
 During the B-season, and when fishing starts quickly, it is generally possible to complete fishing operations before Chinook salmon arrive on the shelf in the fall to feed.
 In other years they arrive earlier or fishing continues later, and great effort must be concentrated on limiting the bycatch.